WRONGFUL CONVICTION DAY

 Pictured here are five of the exonerees who shared their stories in the presentations given on Wrongful Conviction Day 2019.
 (Left to Right: Marquis Jackson, Clarence Harrison, John White, Calvin Johnson, Jimmie Gardner)

-On Wrongful Conviction Day 2019, with the help of GIP staff, local educators, five board members, three volunteers, and six exonerees, we were able to reach over 2,000 students in 13 schools throughout Atlanta and Macon.
-This was our second year hosting this type of event, and we were able to reach more students in our community, work with local educators to improve and expand our curriculum set, and create more options for student engagement in all age groups.
+On Wrongful Conviction Day 2020, with the help of GIP staff, local educators, five board members, three volunteers, and six exonerees, we were able to reach over 2,000 students in 13 schools throughout Atlanta and Macon in.
+This was our third year hosting this type of event, and we were able to reach more students in our community, work with local educators to improve and expand our curriculum set, and create more options for student engagement in all age groups.
+In consideration of the impact of COVID-19 in our schools and communities, we shifted our presentations to an entirely virtual experience this year, which turned out to be a great success and will pave the way for more accessible programming in the years to come!

 How It Works